jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 *record-at-a-time* streaming solution.
 One advantage of Spark Streaming is that it builds on the core Spark RDD processing, and hence enables usage of multiple paradigms such as steam processing, batching and interactive queries on one platform.
+A disadvantage is that processing latency of individual records may be poor, as the system collects a batch before processing is done.
+In contrast,  a *record-at-a-time* system processes records as they arrive.

 ![Spark Streaming and Engine](/blob/master/images/lab_10/Picture1.png?raw=true)

 There are a few basic concepts that you need to understand in Spark
 Streaming: DStream, Transformations and Output Operations.